hieplpvip/Asus-Zenbook-Hackintosh/README.md

 - Trackpad has some minor bugs (random cursor jumping, etc.), but gestures are great
 - Wifi/Bluetooth: replace with DW1560.
 Stock Intel card will never work
-- Audio not working 100% on UX430
+- Audio not working 100% on UX430 KabyLake-R
-- ALS not working (will add support for it when [VirtualSMC](https://github.com/acidanthera/VirtualSMC) is released)
-- Keyboard backlight with 16 levels even on new laptops (Windows only supports 3).
-Sounds crazy, right?
 - Everything else works well

 ## Instruction